cse110-sp24-group34/cse110-sp24-group34/admin/meetings/042824-sprint-1-review.md

 - Mauricio: Worked on html, css, and javascript code
 - Ryan: Merged branches, fixed bugs, and created video demo
 - Can: Checked up with team, reviewed code
+- Sumukh: Helped with design and programming.
+Debugged javascript code